kennethSty/knowledgeGraph/README.md

 - **Neo4j:** Neo4j Graph Database: Neo4j is a highly scalable, native graph database.
 In the project, Neo4j was used as the database to store and grow the generated detected relational data in a knowledge graph.
 For this purpose, a local Neo4j with apoc plugin as I ll as read and write file access was initialized.

 - **Wikipedia API:** The data extracted for this project, consisted of German Wikipedia pages related to the term "sickness" which I obtained via the Wikipedia API.
-The basis of the API extraction was based on the Wikipedia python package, which was overloaded and extended in certain functionalities key for extracting the data at scale.
+The basis of extraction was based on the Wikipedia python package, which was overloaded and extended in certain functionalities key for extracting the data at scale.

 ## Installation and Set-up